hermanhermitage/videocoreiv-qpu/qpu-sniff/README.md

-# Simple QPU Fragment Scanner.
+# Simple QPU Fragment Sniffer
 Walks memory looking for QPU nops or end of QPU instruction sequence markers.

 ## Example Use: